 Calypso's COVID-19 Response

-As we continue to navigate the COVID-19 pandemic and plan for the upcoming season, we hope to be able to reintroduce some of our in-person education programs this spring, in a limited capacity with safety measures in place.
+As we continue to navigate the COVID-19 pandemic during the 2021 season, we will be implementing safety precautions as we reintroduce some of our in-person education programs and adjust our policies as needed.
 We will also continue our food relief work during the growing season, increasing accessibility and providing food to those who need it most in the Fairbanks community.

 If you would like to contribute to our continuing community food relief efforts, please click here to make a donation!